mathiesonsterling/RESET/README.md

 Each entity has
 - Id - unique identifier for the entity
 - LastModified - datetime of when the last event of the entity
+- Type - type of the entity (may be provided by class name)
+- Description - describes what the entity does, and is listed through the API
 #Value Objects - objects that do not maintain state (unit values, currencies, etc) are Value Objects
 #Repositories - objects are stored in a repository, which abstracts out storage.
 Objects should only be created through a repository
 #Events - every change to an entity state is reflected in an event.
 This allows recreation, auditing, and retroactive changes after business logic modifications or bug fixes.
 Events are always targeted and handled by an Aggregate Root